+Information Leaflet

-Tissue Studies for Lynch Syndrome Information for People with A Personal or Family History of Bowel Cancer or Bowel Polyps Introduction Lynch syndrome is a hereditary condition that causes people to have an increased risk of developing certain types of cancer.
-People with Lynch syndrome have an increased risk of developing colorectal cancer, which is a cancer of the large bowel (colon) and rectum.
-Women who have Lynch Syndrome also have an increased risk of developing cancer of the womb (uterus) and ovaries.
+Tissue Studies for Lynch Syndrome

+Information for People with A Personal or Family History of Bowel Cancer or Bowel Polyps Introduction

+Lynch syndrome (previously known as HNPCC - hereditary nonpolyposis colorectal cancer) is an inherited condition which increases a person's chance of developing bowel cancer.
+It also increases the chance of developing other types of cancer, including cancer of the womb (endometrial cancer), ovary, stomach, and pancreas.

 How common is colorectal, womb and ovarian cancer in the general population?

-The estimated lifetime risk of being diagnosed with bowel cancer is 1 in 15 (7%) for males, and 1 in 18 (6%) for females born after 1960 in the UK.1 The estimated lifetime risk of being diagnosed with uterine cancer is 1 in 36 (3%) for females born after 1960 in the UK.1 The estimated lifetime risk of being diagnosed with ovarian cancer is 1 in 50 (2%) for females born after 1960 in the UK.1 How common is Lynch Syndrome Lynch Syndrome is rare: Approximately 1-3% of people diagnosed with bowel cancer will have Lynch Syndrome.2 Why should I have this test?
+The estimated lifetime chance of being diagnosed with bowel cancer is 1 in 15 (7%) for people assigned male at birth, and 1 in 18 (6%) for people assigned female at birth, born after 1960 in the UK.1

+The estimated lifetime chance of being diagnosed with womb cancer is 1 in 36 (3%) for those born after 1960 in the UK.1 The estimated lifetime risk of being diagnosed with ovarian cancer is 1 in 50 (2%) for those born after 1960 in the UK.1

+How common is Lynch Syndrome

+Lynch Syndrome is rare: Approximately 1-3% of people diagnosed with bowel cancer will have Lynch Syndrome.2

+Why should I have this test?

 Finding out your cancer/bowel polyps are due to Lynch Syndrome will mean we can test other family members to see if they also have Lynch Syndrome.
 We can then offer screening and/or surgery to you and family members with Lynch Syndrome to detect cancers at a very early stage or even help prevent certain cancers developing in the first place.

 What causes Lynch Syndrome?

-Lynch Syndrome is caused by an alteration (also called a spelling mistake/error) in one of 4 genes.
+Lynch Syndrome is caused by a change (a variant) in one of 4 genes.
 These genes are called MLH1, MSH2, MSH6 and PMS2.
-What do Tissue Studies involve?